 What’s at stake for companies if a skills shortage occurs?

-Over half of respondents said that decreased efficiency would be the biggest risk, followed by increased operating costs.
-So, when investing in training and upskilling, where should the focus lie?
-To figure this out, there needs to be an understanding of the current skills that are needed.
+Over half of respondents said decreased efficiency would be the biggest risk, followed by increased operating costs.
+So, where should the focus lie when investing in training and upskilling?
+To figure this out, there needs to be an understanding of the needed skills.

 Employee training and development in the energy industry can be used to improve retention